GurkNathe/Pathfinding-Algorithms/README.md

 After an algorithm has run:

-- Left or Right click to clear the Algorithm Mark-up
+- "W", Left, or Right click to clear the Algorithm Mark-up

 ## A\* pathfinding algorithm: